 Favoured for its rural location with clearer, darker skies than Greenwich in London, Herstmonceux Castle was the favoured location for the Royal Observatory when it was relocated here following the castle’s sale to the Admiralty in 1946.
 It took over a decade to complete the move and became known as the Royal Greenwich Observatory.
 It remained here until 1988 when it was moved to Cambridge.
 Fortunately for visitors to the area several of the telescopes remain and the empty dome which used to house the Isaac Newton Telescope is a landmark which still remains – visible from afar.
 Further buildings on the site have been converted to an interactive science centre for families and is particularly popular for school outings.

-A stroll down Gardner Street from the centre of the village will surprise and delight you with all there is on offer – fine French dining at The Sundial Restaurant; exotic Indian cuisine courtesy of Eastern Promise; traditional fish and chips at The Willows; The Brewers Arms – originally two 15th century cottages but a pub since the 1830s – is now a traditional, warm and welcoming free house serving excellent beers and from Thursday to Sunday a mouthwatering menu of burgers, steaks and pizzas cooked in their outdoor pizza oven!; a popular coffee shop – Geo’s Coffee House – (which has recently relocated to larger premises right in the centre of the village on the mini roundabout) where delicious locally roasted coffee, iced frappes, locally sourced beer and ales, handmade paninis, locally home made cakes and sweet treats, are all served by Geo himself; a small but well stocked bake shop; enjoy a relaxing beauty treatment courtesy of Natural Beauty by Zara; Lloyd Williams Antiques and Interiors with its eye-catching display of decorative and unusual items which definitely requires a wander round; a wonderfully well stocked convenience store and Post Office; Crafts at The Malthouse providing everything a crafter could possible need; 2 hairdressers and a barbers …… and even your pets are catered for in The Village Pet Shop!!
+A stroll down Gardner Street from the centre of the village will surprise and delight you with all there is on offer – fine French dining at The Sundial Restaurant; exotic Indian cuisine courtesy of Eastern Promise; traditional fish and chips at The Willows; The Brewers Arms – originally two 15th century cottages but a pub since the 1830s – is now a traditional, warm and welcoming free house serving excellent beers and from Thursday to Sunday a mouthwatering menu of burgers, steaks and pizzas cooked in their outdoor pizza oven!; a popular coffee shop – Geo’s Coffee House, which is situated in the middle of the village on the mini roundabout, where delicious locally roasted coffee, iced frappes, locally sourced beer and ales, handmade paninis, locally home made cakes and sweet treats, are all served by Geo and his team (you can visit his other site located at Herstmonceux Castle – Geo’s at Chestnuts); a small but well stocked bake shop; enjoy a relaxing beauty treatment courtesy of Natural Beauty by Zara; Lloyd Williams Antiques and Interiors with its eye-catching display of decorative and unusual items which definitely requires a wander round; a wonderfully well stocked convenience store and Post Office; Crafts at The Malthouse providing everything a crafter could possible need; 2 hairdressers and a barbers …… and even your pets are catered for in The Village Pet Shop!!

 PLACES TO VISIT IN HERSTMONCEUX: Herstmonceux Castle Grounds and Gardens; The Observatory Science Centre; All Saints Church, The Windmill at Windmill Hill